s0me-1/sc-devtracker/README.md

 * `embed_footer_icon_url`: Icon displayed in the footer of the discord embeds.
 * `fetch_delay` (Optionnal): The time in seconds between each refresh of the RSS Feed.
 Defaults to **60**.
 * `locale` (Optionnal): The locale used to display the published time of each entry, use the one on the host by default.
 Must follow the `xx_XX` format and must be installed on the host machine.
+* `timezone` (Optionnal): Desired timezone for published dates.
+Must be a valid [pytz Timezone](https://gist.github.com/heyalexej/8bf688fd67d7199be4a1682b3eec7568).

 This is the content of `config-sample.ini`: